LOCAL EXECUTIVE COMMITTEE:

 The Chicago Local is made up of all members of the Socialist Party USA in good standing who live in the City of Chicago and in the rest of Cook County.

-Members in any towns and cities outside Chicago, but in Cook County may establish their own Locals when the meet the requirements to do so.
+Members in any towns and cities outside Chicago, but in Cook County may establish their own Locals when they meet the requirements to do so.

 The Cook County Socialist Party was founded in 1896 as a response to the Pullman strike in Chicago.
 It held its first convention two years later.
-In 1901 it joined with other socialists parties in the state to form the Socialist Party of Illinois.
-The state party affiliated with the national party and its leader Eugene Debs and grew in membership throughout the first two decades of the twentieth century but declined after World War One.
+In 1901 it joined with other socialist parties in the state to form the Socialist Party of Illinois.
+The state party affiliated with the national party as well as its leader Eugene Debs and grew in membership throughout the first two decades of the twentieth century, but declined after World War One due primarily to severe political repression by the US government.

 The Cook County Socialist Party (CCSP) was comprised of members who belonged to one of the party branches located within the county.
 The majority of the branches were from Chicago identified by wards, and included others located in suburbs within Cook County including Berwyn, Cicero, Thornton, Northfield, Maywood, and Oak Park.
 There were also branches that were designated by their ethnicity and were referred to as the “foreign speaking organizations.”
 These included German, Hungarian, Italian, Jewish, Lettish, Polish, Lithuanian, Finnish, Russian, Scandinavian, Slavic, and Bohemian branches.